hctwist/advent-of-code-framework/README.md

 Due to the interactive nature of the runner, writing to the console directly has undefined behaviour, whereas the logger is compatible with the interactive console.

-# Inputs and Outputs
+# Inputs and Answers

-When a problem is run for the first time, input and output files need to be provided.
+When a problem is run for the first time, input and answer files need to be provided.
 These are prompted for via Notepad by the runner, and the user is expected to save and exit Notepad to continue (similar to command line Git).
-Initially required files are the input and output of the example part of the problem, plus the input of the main problem (the file will indicate the data expected).
+Initially required files are the input and answer of the example part of the problem, plus the puzzle input (the files will indicate the data expected).

-After running the solution to the main problem the option will be given to save the output.
+After running the solution to the main problem the option will be given to save the answer.

-Inputs and outputs will be persisted at `%LocalAppData%\Advent of Code` and can be edited there if they require updating.
+Inputs and answers will be persisted at `%LocalAppData%\Advent of Code` and can be edited there if they require updating.